danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ## Writing Your First Feature Test

 Suppose we want to test the login flow in our Book Review Demo app.
-Let’s start by looking at what the user sees:
+Let's start by looking at what the user sees:

 ![cucumber book review demo app login](../images/cucumber-book-review-demo-app-login.png "cucumber book review demo app login")

 A user enters their credentials and clicks “Log in.”
-If the login is successful, they’re redirected to the landing page, and the navigation bar updates to show their email address:
+If the login is successful, they're redirected to the landing page, and the navigation bar updates to show their email address:

 ![cucumber book review demo app signed in](../images/cucumber-book-review-demo-app-signed-in.png "cucumber book review demo app signed in")

-Let’s see how we can express this workflow as a Cucumber feature test.
+Let's see how we can express this workflow as a Cucumber feature test.
 The goal is to describe the scenario in plain language, just as a product manager or QA might:

 ```gherkin
 # features/authentication.feature